 - Be as specific as possible when targeting your audience, but try to keep your targeted audience to around 10,000

 - When you get to the last part, select the Facebook post you just created announcing the property.
 Then publish.
 Your campaign will now be live.

-The goal should be to get cost per engagement to be around $.10.
-And if you’re able to do this, it means that you have a relevant campaign that your target audience is responding to.
+The goal should be to get cost per engagement to be around 10 cents, and if you’re able to do this, it means that you have a relevant campaign that your target audience is responding to.
 But if this number is a lot higher, then it likely means you’re not targeting the right people.
 Consider updating the audience before turning away from the campaign.
 Small changes to your audience can produce major results.

 Of course, Facebook marketing isn’t always this straightforward.
 But this is a good way to get things started so that you can see how this platform can support the growth of your business.